 The state celebrates another holiday known as the Desian festival, which represents the victory of the nature over evil.
 This is comparable to the Dussehra celebration as Diwali is observed on the tenth day.

-Every year, the sadness Kagyat dance is also performed.
+Every year, the solemn Kagyat dance is also performed.
 In addition to these, the people of Sikkim celebrate a number of additional festivals, such as Yuma-Sam-Manghim, Tendong-Iho-Rum-Fat, Losoong, Namoong, and Labab Duchen.

 The Bhutias are a group of immigrants to Sikkim who are of Tibetan descent.
 They have a Bhutia home known as a “Khin,” which is typically rectangular in design, and they reside in the northern part of Sikkim.